1899 Dublin Corporation election: Contest

 The 60 seats for election were contested by 120 candidates; 18 Unionists, 10 Labourites, 88 Nationalists, and 1 representative of the Irish Socialist Republican Party.

+The election was characterised by the divide among Nationalist voters.
+Redmondite candidates, including Lord Mayor Daniel Tallon and Nationalist member of parliament William Redmond, criticised some nationalist members of the council for voting for the Unionist candidate, Robert Sexton, for Lord Mayor.
+An Anti-Redmondite ticket led by Alderman Thomas D. Pile opposed the Redmondites, although some candidates were nominated by both tickets.

 This was the first time representatives of organised Labour participated in their own right, fighting under the banner of the Labour Electoral Association.
 Previously the Labour interest had been represented by Nationalist "Labour" spokespersons.
 That being said, the party only contested 10 of Dublins 60 seats, meaning the party did not even put forward 1 candidate per ward.
+Some of the party's candidates were additionally nominated by one of the nationalist tickets.

 Results

-The election saw the Redmonites, who had previously dominated the council, substantially reduced.
-The Redmonites had previously held 44 of the 60 seats in the old council.
-Following the election the Redmonites held only 18.
+The election saw the Redmondites, who had previously dominated the council, substantially reduced.
+The Redmondites had previously held 44 of the 60 seats in the old council.
+Following the election the Redmondites held only 18.
 United Irish League representation increased substantially to 27.
 Labour representation increased from 3 to 8, whilst Unionist representation declined to 7.